 Symptoms of shock.

 If you come into contact with a puss caterpillar, remove the broken-off spines by using cellophane tape or a commercial facial peel, and call your doctor.

 ByHealthwise Staff Primary Medical ReviewerWilliam H. Blahd, Jr., MD, FACEP - Emergency Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerH.
-Michael O'Connor, MD - Emergency Medicine
+Michael O'Connor, MD, MMEd, FRCPC - Emergency Medicine